How to Celebrate Children’s Day in Japan

 Koinobori/ Carp Streamers (こいのぼり)

-If you look up, especially in the residential or rural areas in Japan, in the early May, you will spot some giant carp streamers swimming gracefully up in the sky.
-They are called Koinobori, (こいのぼり) which have been considered as a symbol of power and toughness since the Edo period (1603-1868) when the custom originally started.
-Carps are a symbol of strength, courage and success in the japanese culture because of their ability to swim upstream.
+If you look up, especially in the residential or rural areas in Japan, in early May, you will spot some giant carp streamers swimming gracefully up in the sky.
+They are called Koinobori, (こいのぼり) which have been considered a symbol of power and toughness since the Edo period (1603-1868) when the custom originally started.
+Carps are a symbol of strength, courage, and success in the Japanese culture because of their ability to swim upstream.
 Families will raise these carp-shaped windsocks to pray for perseverance and success.
 Traditionally, the set contains a black koinobori representing the father, followed by a smaller, red koinobori representing his eldest son.
 If there are more boys in the family, an additional carp is added.
 The red or pink koinobori represents the mother of the family.
-Present day, the koinobori commonly consist of a big black koinobori for the father, next biggest (red or pink) for the mother, and additional, smaller carps of a different colors for each child, boys and girls.
+Present day, the koinobori commonly consist of a big black koinobori for the father, the next biggest (red or pink) for the mother, and additional, smaller carps of different colors for each child, boys, and girls.

 Eat Kashiwamochi and Chimaki